binnes/Node-RED-container-prod/Packaging Node-RED apps in containers/README.md

 * an up to date version of [Docker](https://www.docker.com) on your laptop/workstation (version 19.03 or higher should be returned by the `docker version` command)
 * a [github](https://github.com) account
 * [git tools](https://git-scm.com/downloads) installed on your laptop/workstation
-* Completed tutorial **Node-RED with source control** and have the forked template repository in your github account, which is also cloned within a Node-RED project on your laptop/workstation
+* Completed tutorial **Version Control with Node-RED** and have the forked template repository in your github account, which is also cloned within a Node-RED project on your laptop/workstation

 ## Estimated time